 The New Hampshire Community Loan Fund turns investments into loans and donations into education to create opportunity and transform lives.

-Since its inception, the Community Loan Fund has lent or invested nearly $310 million into 170 N.H. communities.
+Since its inception, the Community Loan Fund has loaned or invested more than $350 million into 170 N.H. communities.

 Please note: Because of our work’s emphasis on community, we never use any acronym (NHCLF, CLF) or any shortening of our name other than Community Loan Fund.
 We’d really appreciate it if in your material you could refer to us as New Hampshire Community Loan Fund in first reference and Community Loan Fund in 2nd and subsequent references.